 I have no doubt that many financial advisers are struggling to understand what happened to their previously successful marketing methods.
-For years, decades perhaps, they have been able to keep a constant source of prospective future clients coming through the front doors – but for most this is now a difficult thing to achieve.
+Marketing for financial advisers was for years – decades perhaps – a simple matter of making a lot of calls and keeping a constant source of prospective future clients coming through the front doors for a bit of a chat, but for most this is now a difficult thing to achieve.

 There are a number of reasons why attracting future clients has become harder; including:

-The number 1 reason for the fairly dramatic change in marketing effectiveness is undoubtedly the rise of social media.
+The number 1 reason for the fairly dramatic change in marketing effectiveness in the last decade however is undoubtedly the rise of social media.

 1. HOW you initially attract sufficient potential clients to your brand requires the additional mediums provided by social media.
 They can be complementary to more traditional methods (e.g. running seminars, yellow pages advertising, etc), but for traditional marketing to be effective it must work in an integrated fashion with social media.